 I highly recommend staying at the Fort Wilderness Campground… if you’re into camping!

-If you’ve stayed at other Disney resorts, you do have to remember that this is a campground and not a hotel.
-There are obvious differences because of this being a campground, yet you are able to benefit from so many of the same perks – it’s really the best of both worlds.
+If you’ve stayed at other Disney resorts, you do have to remember that this is a campground, not a hotel.
+There are obvious differences, yet you are able to benefit from so many of the same perks.
+It’s really the best of both worlds.

-Go prepared for the large size and plan on walking a lot, but with that being the biggest and only real drawback we experienced, our crew gave it a big thumbs up!
+Go prepared for the large size and plan on walking a lot.
+With that being the biggest and only real drawback we experienced, our crew gave it a big thumbs up!